PT instruments

 PTs indeed behave like zero-coupon bonds, which means that, even if you hold a PT in your wallet, you're guaranteed to make the advertised fixed yield only if you hold to maturity.
 If you exit early, you can earn or lose money depending on the ongoing market price.

-If you hover on the PnL column of your position, you’ll see a breakdown of what you owe in interest (for borrowing ETH) and what would be the PnL on the PT price movement alone.
+If you hover on the PnL column of your position, you’ll see a breakdown of what you owe in interest (for borrowing) and what would be the PnL on the PT price movement alone.
 What is shown on the table is the sum of both.

 When there is high demand for YTs on Pendle, then the price of the corresponding PTs can fall.
 This can cause the PnL of your Contango position to fluctuate and turn negative.
-Similarly, the value of your position might be changing because the price of the PT does not move linearly towards the 1:1 parity with ETH.
-However, regardless of this temporary fluctuations in price, often driven by points speculators, at maturity 1 PT-eETH is always redeemable for 1 eETH.
+Similarly, the value of your position might be changing because the price of the PT does not move linearly towards the 1:1 parity with the underlying.
+However, regardless of this temporary fluctuations in price, often driven by points speculators, at maturity 1 PT is always redeemable for its underlying.

 The ROE shown on the Open Positions list is the ROE relative to your position, since the PT is fixed rate and calculated with your entry price vs expected price (1:1) at maturity.